 Health officials ready new guidelines as restrictions ease

+WASHINGTON (AP) — Businesses should close break rooms.
+Restaurants should consider disposable menus and plates.
+Schools should have students eat lunch in their classrooms.

-WASHINGTON (AP) — The Trump administration is reviewing proposed new guidelines for how restaurants, schools, churches and businesses can safely reopen as states look to gradually lift their coronavirus restrictions.
+These are some of the recommendations offered in new federal plans designed to help restaurants, schools, churches and businesses safely reopen as states look to gradually lift their coronavirus restrictions.

-The draft guidance from the Centers for Disease Control and Prevention has been sent to Washington but still could be revised before being released to the public.
+The draft guidance from the Centers for Disease Control and Prevention has been sent to Washington but still could be revised before the Trump administration unveils it to the public.
 The recommendations were obtained from a federal official who was not authorized to release them publicly.

-The guidelines include suggestions such as closing break rooms at offices, using disposable menus in restaurants and having students eat lunch in their classrooms.

 The CDC put together so-called “decision trees” for at least seven types of organizations: schools, camps, childcare centers, religious facilities, mass transit systems, workplaces, and bars/restaurants.